"The global competition group at White & Case is the king of the novel antitrust case."

 We advise clients worldwide on the complexities of proposed cross-border transactions (mergers, joint ventures).
 We produce a regularly updated comprehensive catalogue of global merger notification requirements.

-With more than 180 lawyers on four continents, we offer our clients an integrated worldwide team of competition law experts, providing a coordinated approach to the increasingly global competitive issues facing our clients: corporations; investment banks; partnerships; trade associations; exchanges; and individuals.
+With more than 180 lawyers in 23 offices on four continents, we offer our clients an integrated worldwide team of competition law experts, providing a coordinated approach to the increasingly global competitive issues facing our clients: corporations; investment banks; partnerships; trade associations; information exchanges; and individuals.
 We are recognized by Global Competition Review, the leading international authority on competition law and practice, as one of the world's top competition practices.

 The international nature of our practice has enabled us to develop particular experience in advising on cross-border or international mergers and acquisitions, joint ventures, licensing and distribution arrangements and criminal investigations.
 We also offer comprehensive advice on national requirements in over 70 countries worldwide.
 We have been privileged to handle some of the most complex multijurisdictional antitrust matters of recent times.